Regulations governing the forex broker license in Seychelles

 • Compliance officer: Appointment of a compliance officer responsible for ensuring regulatory compliance.

-• Directors: Appointment of a minimum of 2 natural person directors.
+• Directors: Appointment of at least 2 natural person directors.

 • Fitness and propriety: Ensuring that all personnel meet stringent fitness and propriety standards, enhancing trust and integrity within the organization.